-PEP, or post-exposure prophylaxis, is a combination of medications that an HIV-negative person takes for 28-30 days AFTER a possible exposure to HIV.
-PEP is most effective the sooner it’s started, and must be started within 72 hours of the exposure.
+PEP, or post-exposure prophylaxis, is a course of daily medications that an HIV-negative person takes for 28 days AFTER a possible exposure to HIV if they weren't taking PrEP or missed taking PrEP as prescribed.
+PEP is more effective the sooner it’s started, and must be started within 72 hours of the exposure.

-A clinician must prescribe PEP.
-During regular office hours, ask your doctor or go to a sexual health clinic.
+A clinical provider must prescribe PEP.
+During regular office hours, ask your provider or go to a sexual health clinic.
 During off hours, go to an urgent care or emergency room.
-For more information, check out our downloadable PEP info sheet.
+Many pharmacies can fill the prescription, but consider a backup pharmacy just in case.

 For more information, download: PEP info sheet.